KOTOR-Community-Portal/mod-builds/content/k2/spoiler-free.md

 :::note
 Download Instructions
-:   If you want both the fix and the new force cage modelk, download just forcecage_updated_1.1.0.zip
+:   If you want both the fix and the new force cage model, download just forcecage_updated_1.1.0.zip
 :::

 ## Mod List